noway/labels-nanogpt/README.md

 ## training

-- 6.5 hours compute budget on 1 H100
+- 6.5 hours compute budget on 1 H100 for each model
 - 132 batch_size for 512 context window, 38 batch_size for 1048 context window

 ## tokenizer & labeler